ingenioustechie/macaw/README.md

 1. Add better testing.
 2. Add multi threading to make it faster.
 3. Add a word filtering, to select only desired links
+4. Add option to crawl the page when its single page application
+5. Adhere to `Robots.txt`